Further Resources: making work accessible, contested history, legal support and more

 We have collated a list of resources for you to access from organisations that offer further help and advice on working in the cultural, heritage and museum’s sector:

-Shape – how to make work accessible
+Shape Arts – how to put on an accessible exhibition

-Shape Arts have created a short guide for curators, programmers and exhibition organisers to give an overview of how to ensure that the exhibition you’re putting on is accessible and inclusive of disabled people.
+A short guide for curators, programmers and exhibition organisers to give an overview of how to ensure that the exhibition you’re putting on is accessible and inclusive of disabled people.

 RCMG – contested histories, research & case studies